-Well, okay, a diner.
-But most of those middle-American diners are outfitted with a bar type area, complete with red-and-chrome stools - you know the sort - which is close enough.
+Well, okay, a diner, but most of those are outfitted with a bar type area, which is close enough.
 Both were full of giggles, outfitted with grins and their most casual of “nice” clothes.
-Somehow managing to look similar without being related, the two got along as though they were brothers.
-One was taller than the other, and though both were thin, he came off as lanky, whereas the the shorter fox seemed more waifish - more of a track runner than his friend, the basketball player.
+Somehow managing to look similar without related, the two got along as if they were brothers.
+One was taller than the other, and though both were thin, he came off as lanky, whereas the the shorter fox seemed more waifish than anything - more of a track runner than his friend, the basketball star.

-The foxes grinned up to the waitress, who had picked up on the jovial mood and was beaming down at them.
-“What’ll it be, you two?”
+The foxes peeked up at the waitress, who had picked up on the jovial mood and was beaming down at them, asking, “What’ll it be, you two?”

-Straightening up, the larger of the foxes proclaimed, well rehearsed, “A vanilla milkshake, please, and a couple of spoons.”
+Straightening up, the larger of the foxes proclaimed proudly, as if he had rehearsed, “A vanilla shake, please, and a couple of spoons.”

-The waitress’ eyes flicked between the two, but she said nothing, simply taking down the order before rather pointedly asking the other fox what he’d like.
-The smaller of the two stammered for a second, caught off guard, “Uh.. c-coffee, please.”
+The waitress’ eyes flicked between the two, but she said nothing, simply jotting down the order before rather pointedly asking the other fox what he’d like.
+The smaller of the two stammered for a second as if someone had just asked him what he’d like immediately after he’d placed his order, “Uh.. c-coffee, please.”

-The rollercat nodded and skated on off, leaving the two foxes to glance at each other, nervous, unsure as to whether they’d committed some sort of faux pas.
-Each shrugged at each other at the same time and both giggled, slipping back into their animated chatter.
+The rollercat nodded and rolled on off, leaving the two foxes to glance at each other nervously, unsure as to whether they’d committed some sort of faux pas.
+Each shrugged at each other at the same time, and both giggled, quickly slipping back into their animated chatter.

-The coffee sat ignored by both foxes as each grabbed a spoon from the shake, pulling it out to get that first bite: that one where the spoon’s already covered with a liberal coating of shake, whipped cream, and chocolate sauce.
-Coated spoons made their way into waiting muzzles and subsequently licked clean by attentive tongues.
+The coffee sat ignored by both foxes as each grabbed a spoon from the shake, pulling it out to get that first bite, where the spoon’s already covered with a liberal coating of shake, whipped cream, and chocolate sauce.
+Coated spoons made their way into waiting muzzles, and were subsequently licked clean by attentive tongues.

-With much laughter, the conversation continued, drifting from teachers to movies, parents to homework.
-Slowly, carefully, the shake was diminished, each taking care to leave the maraschino cherry standing in the middle of the glass atop a pillar of sagging whipped cream.
+With much giggling, the conversation continued, drifting from teachers to movies, parents to homework.
+Slowly, carefully, the shake was diminished, each taking care to leave the maraschino cherry standing in the middle of the glass atop a tilting pillar of slowly melting whipped cream.

-The talking wound down until the two were eating in silence, the taller of the foxes apparently lost in thought as he stared out the window, while the smaller watched his friend with tilted head.
+The talking wound down until the two were eating in silence, the taller of the foxes apparently lost in thought (or the lack thereof) as he stared out the window, while the smaller sat and watched his friend.

-“Whaaat?” asked the larger vulpine when he caught the other’s gaze, muzzle lifted with a half grin.
+“Whaaat?” asked the larger vulpine when he caught the other’s gaze, muzzle tilted with a half grin.

-Laughing, the fox shrugged and dipped his spoon in the slowly melting desert, holding it out to the taller fox.
-Giggling quietly, he leaned forward to take the proffered bite.
-Resting his chin on his paws, he smiled happily as he let his friend feed him another few bites of the treat.
+Laughing, the other fox gave a shrug and dipped his spoon in the slowly melting desert and held it out to the vulpine, who, letting out a quiet giggle, leaned forward to take the proffered bite.
+Resting his chin on his paws, he smiled quite happily as he let his friend feed him another few bites like that.

-Smiling just as much, the shorter of the two fished around in the glass with his spoon to get at the cherry, bright red.
-Picking it up delicately by the stem, he offered that as the next bite, his movements slow and deliberate.
+Smiling just as much, the shorter of the two fished around in the glass with his spoon to get at the cherry, picking it up delicately by the stem, he offered that as the next bite, his movements slow and deliberate.
 Leaning forward a little further, the larger fox delicate picked the almost-too-sweet fruit from the stem, eyes locked with the other’s.

-With his co-conspirator in shake enjoyment still leaning forward like that, it didn’t take much for the smaller fox, still moving deliberately, to press toward him across the table.
+With the other fox still leaning forward like that, it didn’t take much for the smaller fox, still moving deliberately, to press his head forward.
 It was fairly clear what he intended to happen next.

-Clear even to the waitress, who had rolled up at this inopportune moment to refill the untouched coffees.
-With a snap of her gum and a grumpy look, she jotted something on the check, slapped down on the table, grumbled, “I should’ve known,” and pushed off towards the kitchen.
+Clear, even to the waitress, who had rolled up at a rather inopportune moment.
+With a snap of her gum and a slightly ‘grossed-out’ look, she slapped the check down on the table, grumbled, “I should’ve known..” and pushed off towards the kitchen.

-The two foxes sat in stunned silence for several seconds as the insides of each of their ears blushed a matching shade of pink.
-The larger fox’s shaky paws fiddled with the check for lack of anything better to do, while the smaller fox sat still, eyes wide and welling up with frightened tears.
+The two foxes sat in stunned silence for several seconds as the insides of each of their ears turned a matching shade of pink with blush.
+The larger foxes shaky paws fiddled with the check for lack of anything better to do, while the smaller fox sat still, eyes wide and welling up with frightened tears.